ariefdarvin/Fortnight/README.md

 # Fortnight
-This is a project of Human and Computer Interaction course
+This is a project of Human and Computer Interaction course using HTML and CSS language at Binus University